audioxide/data/data/posts/20150404-reviews-death-grips-the-powers-that-b.md

   seems like it shouldn't work, it's just a huge, crazy wall of sound, and that makes for an exhausting listen; yet it works well despite it all.
 week: 10
+blurb: As with a lot of Death Grips' output, a great deal of The Power That B seems like it shouldn't work.
+It's a huge, crazy wall of sound, and that makes for an exhausting listen; yet it works well despite it all.
 ---
 author: André
 review: I certainly enjoy *The Powers That B*, but I unfortunately see no need